simolus3/drift/docs/pages/docs/Examples/existing_databases.md

 You can now export this file containing the database of your app with another package like `flutter_share` or other backup approaches.

+To import a database file into your app's database at runtime, you can use the following approach:

+1. use the `sqlite3` package to open the backup database file.
+2. run the `VACUUM INTO ?` statement on the backup database, targetting the path of your application's database (the one you pass to `NativeDatabase`).